Manchester University (Indiana): Campus

 Students in their senior year are permitted to live off campus, and often live in named, themed houses that may persist through several years of occupants.

-Manchester also offers more than sixty student clubs and organizations.
+Manchester also offers more than thirty student clubs and organizations.

 Service

 In 2012–13, Manchester students contributed over 47,000 hours of community service, earning the university a spot on the president's Higher Education Community Service Honor Roll for the fifth-straight year.
 The university's chapter of Indiana Reading Corps is one of the largest in the state, logging more than 3,000 hours tutoring elementary school children.
 Habitat for Humanity also is a major recipient of campus service.

 Washington Monthly magazine ranks Manchester 14th among the nation's baccalaureate colleges for its “contribution to the public good.”

 Buildings

 The university president's residence, named Tall Oaks, is located on the North end of campus and is passed on from president to president.

 The principal nonresidential buildings on the campus of Manchester University are: